gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 containing Error in Protection with the extra cause code for "No Supported Protection Engine" ({{eprotlist}}).

-As alternative, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the Protected Association parameter as an error, thus it will reply with an ABORT chunk according to what specified in
+Additionally, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the Protected Association parameter as an error, thus it will reply with an ABORT chunk according to what specified in